eugene-matvejev/symfony-battleship/README.md

 ## workflow
  * new functionality merged into master branch only via pull requests
- * each pull request have callback to trigger CI engines such as Travis, Circle, CodeShip, Scrutinizer, Sensiolabs Insight, CodeCov
+ * each pull request have callback to trigger CI engines such as Travis, Circle, CodeShip, Sensiolabs Insight, CodeCov
  * result of each pull request is ready-to-use release - using Continuous Delivery principles

 #gitflow